Bay of Fires Clothbound Cheddar: Review

 Is that to do with it being a clothbound cheddar?
 I dunno.
 The only other one I can remember was made by Cabots from the USA (also yummy).

-This is the best Aussie cheddar that comes to my mind.
+This is up there with the best Aussie cheddar you can find.

 Wine Matching | Wine Pairing